 New Course!
 SOCY/LGST 128C Social History of Democracy, Anarchism, and Indigenism: This is a brand new course with Professor Hiroshi Fukurai.
 It is cross-listed with the Legal Studies department, offered as both SOCY 128C and LGST 128C.
 Seats are available through both departments.
 For course details and eligibility see the Sociology course catalog or the schedule of classes.

 New Online Course!
 SOCY 173X Water and Sanitation Justice: This is the first online course offered through the Sociology department and is being taught by Professor Ben Crow.
-Enrollment is open to all campus-wide and has an unlimited course capacity.
+Enrollment is open to all campus-wide.
 [Updated 2/23/17:] Students can enroll into an online course through MyUCSC as you normally would.
 Find the course in the schedule of classes, add it to your shopping cart, and complete enrollment during your enrollment appointment.
 For more course info, review this flyer.
 UPDATE 4/4/17: The course is currently full.
 If you are interested please wait list for the course but also enroll into a back up course in case this one does not work out.
 If there are drops in the course the professor will use the wait list.

 - Know your wait list appointment and how to use wait lists (see below).
 If you are eligible for a course but it has filled, your best option is to wait list the course and crash on the first day.
 If you are not eligible for a course, then your only option is to crash the course on the first day.